 The two American Indian tribal casinos are located:

-- Ignacio, located 330 miles southwest of Denver near the Arizona border.
+- Ignacio, 330 miles southwest of Denver near the Arizona border.

-- Towaoc, located 83 miles west of Ignacio near the southwest corner of Colorado.
+- Towaoc, 83 miles west of Ignacio near the southwest corner of Colorado.

 This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.